erik683/arduino-canbus-monitor-extended/tests/README.md

 1. **Refactor field-kit runner**: The `run_full_suite.py` script currently reimplements test execution instead of using `slcan_smoke.run_tests()`.
 Refactor to delegate to the main test runner and add progress reporting/logging as a wrapper.

-3. **Configurable timeouts**: Make test timeouts (currently hardcoded at 5 seconds for frame waiting, 3 seconds for A command completion) configurable via command-line arguments to handle different bus speeds and traffic patterns.
+3. **Configurable timeouts**: Make test timeouts (currently hardcoded at 5 seconds for frame waiting) configurable via command-line arguments to handle different bus speeds and traffic patterns.

 ### Low Priority Improvements